The Next Step: A Social Justice Retreat

 understand one's own cultural backgrounds;

 learn about the roots of specific forms of oppression and privilege;

 discover ways to address everyday bias, stereotypes, and discrimination as an ally (or someone who isn’t personally impacted, but who is responsible based on their privilege).

 Next Step’s long term goal is to impart concrete skills to students so that they can return to campus and their community and give value and voice to people and cultures which have historically been denied access in our society.
 Please explore our website to learn more about how you can be involved in The Next Step.

-If you have further questions, please email email@example.com, or contact Nicole Potestivo Holtz or Laura Megivern (the Next Step logistic staff) in the Department of Student Life, at (802)656-2060.
-We are excited to have Erin Baker and Jeff Bukowski as this year's Next Step co-Lead Facilitators.
+If you have further questions, please email email@example.com, or contact Nicole Potestivo or Laura Megivern (the Next Step logistics staff) in the Department of Student Life, at (802) 656-2060.
+We are excited to have Erin Baker and Mark Reck as this year's Next Step Lead Facilitators.
 They can be reached via the UVM directory (phone & email).